fsantanna/ceu/README.md

 classical structured programming with two main functionalities:

 - Concurrency:
-    - A set of structured mechanisms to compose concurrent lines of execution.
+    - A set of structured mechanisms to compose concurrent lines of execution (e.g., `spawn`, `paror`, `pauseon`).
 - Event Handling:
     - An `await` statement to suspend a line of execution and wait for events.
     - An `emit`  statement to broadcast events and awake awaiting lines of execution.

-Ceu also provides algebraic data types, subtyping, local inference, pointers, and region-based memory management.
+Ceu also provides algebraic data types with subtyping and inheritance, (TODO: parametric polymorphism), local type inference, and region-based memory management.
 The goal of regions is to provide safe memory management for dynamically allocated data structures.